SimonWaldherr/DIY-Arcade-Machine/README.md

 - **Controls**:
   - Use the joystick to move the paddle up and down.
   - Keep the ball in play to score points.

+### Breakout

+Breakout is the game where you break the wall bricks with a ball

+- **Controls**:
+  - Use the joystick to move the paddle left and right.
+  - Keep the ball in play and break bricks to score points.

 ## Fun